adriana-icasiano/sql-challenge/README.md

 * Create a table schema for each of the six CSV files, specifying data types, primary keys, foreign keys, and other constraints.

 * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.
-* Be sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.
+* Import each CSV file into the corresponding SQL table, importing the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 #### Data Analysis

-Once you have a complete database, do the following:
+After the database is complete, perform the following:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.